The secret to minimizing blunders is checking engineering calculations! Buckle up, as I show you how with my

 Even 10x engineers make mistakes.
-And the more you rush your work, the likelier it is you’ll make a mistake.
-This is why you don’t rush your designs even with a deadline around the corner.
-Your client won’t thank you if you turn in a garbage design a week early.
+The more you rush your work, the more likely you’ll slip up.
+That’s why you shouldn’t rush your designs, even with a looming deadline.
+Your client won’t be happy if you hand in a shoddy design a week early.

 When planning your work schedule, consider both design and review time.
-Also many times, you’ll miss deadlines with bleeding-edge engineering work.
-This is okay and frankly typical.
+Sometimes, you’ll miss deadlines with cutting-edge engineering work.
+It’s normal and, frankly, expected.

 #8 Format your design notes

 Add neatly formatted notes to your calculations, and stick with that format for all your calculations.

 This makes your calculations uniform and easy to follow.
 For example, with blue written notes, your eyes always know where to look for clarifications.

 #9 Know your material

 To do top-notch calculations, you need to know your material inside and out.
 Understand exactly what you’re designing and how it’ll fit into the real world.

 This emphasizes the importance of hands-on engineering skills.
 It helps you perform better reality checks on your calculations: do your results seem practical?

 #10 Never become lazy

 #11 Ask questions as a reviewer

-As a reviewer, if you find calculation mistakes, speak with the engineer on record.
-Then ask them questions about other parts of their design too.
+As a reviewer, when you spot calculation errors, have a chat with the engineer on record.
+Then, ask them questions about other parts of their design too.

-If any of their replies sound strange, dig deeper into their design work.
+If any of their answers seem off, dig deeper into their design work.
 Chances are, you’ll find more issues lurking beneath the surface.

 #12 Don’t blindly follow another engineer’s math and logic

-Be careful as a reviewer to not blindly follow another engineer’s math.
-You can easily duplicate their mistakes.
+As a reviewer, be careful not to blindly follow another engineer’s math.
+You could end up duplicating their mistakes.

-I suggest starting your review with the mindset the calculation is wrong.
-Then, scan their work for mistakes.
-Also, don’t rush through your review by going through the motions.
+I recommend starting your review with the assumption that the calculation might be wrong.
+Then, scour their work for errors.
+And remember, don’t rush through your review by just going through the motions.

 “Checking Engineering Calculations” wrap up

 Checking calculations is a critical part of engineering.
-It’s why we have such few failures in designs today.
-This is despite the high volume of design work, engineers crank out.
+It’s the reason we have so few failures in designs today, even with the massive volume of design work engineers churn out.